spark-mv/cdn/install.md

 Login to your account on [www.holacdn.com](http://www.holacdn.com) and verify that statistics begin to appear in the "enabled" column.
 To view individual events, click on ‘debug mode’.
 Note that it may take a few minutes for statistics to appear on the portal.

-# 8. Deployment to production
+# 8. Deploy to production

 When you are satisfied with local testing, you can gradually enable the service in production.
 Login to your portal account and go to the configuration section.
 Use the granular controls to enable Hola on different platforms/browsers